Smart Tips to Make an Outdoor Canopy Tent

-We will share with you best tips that will help make your next DIY project a breeze.
+We will share with you the best tips that will help make your next DIY project a breeze.
 You may be surprised at how simple and inexpensive it can be!

 Easy Way to Make an Outdoor Canopy Tent

 There are many ways to provide shade for a party or picnic.
-One of the quickest and easiest is with canopy coverings like canvas drop cloths, tarps, strong cordages and long poles.
+One of the quickest and easiest is with canopy coverings like canvas drop cloths, tarps, strong cordages, and long poles.

-All you need four stakes in each corner that can be pounded into the ground at least two feet deep.
+All you need are four stakes in each corner that can be pounded into the ground at least two feet deep.
 You’ll also want one stake per side along your perimeter so draping over does not happen due to wind gusts.

-For more re-enforcements, tie off tarp corners every few inches from top edge down.
+For more re-enforcements, tie off tarp corners every few inches from the top edge down.
 This will keep it on nicely during high winds too!

 Buy a tarp